GallowayLabMIT/protocols/docs/bootcamp/iap/day_1_in-lab.rst

 --------------------

 If you anticipate using a core facility (e.g., flow sorter, confocal microscope, plate reader) check out the :doc:`relevant protocol <../../instruments/index>` to obtain access.
-It's best to start this process early, since obtaining access may take several weeks---training can be difficult to schedule during busy times, and you may be required to book supervised time on equipment before independent access is permitted.
+It's best to start this process early, since obtaining access may take several weeks --- training can be difficult to schedule during busy times, and you may be required to book supervised time on equipment before independent access is permitted.